jirutka/spring-rest-exception-handler/README.md

 Exceptions handled with status code 5×× are logged on ERROR level (incl. stack trace), other exceptions are logged on INFO level without a stack trace, or on DEBUG level with a stack trace if enabled.
-The logger name is `cz.jirutka.spring.web.servlet.exhandler.handlers.RestExceptionHandler` and a Marker is set to the exception’s full qualified name.
+The logger name is `cz.jirutka.spring.exhandler.handlers.RestExceptionHandler` and a Marker is set to the exception’s full qualified name.